6 tips for getting a low rate and boosting your chances to save

 And it’s not complicated – there are simple ways to approach it.

-Here are six tips for how to lower the APR on a car loan.
+Here are six tips for dropping the APR on an auto loan.

-Whether you want to save cash on financing for your existing car or are looking for a low interest rate and APR to buy your next vehicle, checking your credit position and building credit may help you get started.
+Whether you want to save cash on financing for your existing car or look for a low interest rate and APR to buy your next vehicle, checking your credit position and building credit may help you get started.

-You can review your credit history in credit reports, compiled by the three major credit-reporting agencies, for free once a year.
-It will enable you to check for errors and inaccuracies that might harm your credit score.
+You can review your credit history in credit reports, compiled by the three major credit reporting agencies, for free once a year.
+Check for errors and inaccuracies that might harm your credit score.

-That’s important because a higher credit score usually makes it easier to qualify for a loan and may result in a better interest rate, according to the Consumer Financial Protection Bureau (CFPB).
+That’s important because a higher credit score usually makes it easier to qualify for a loan and may result in a better interest rate, says the Consumer Financial Protection Bureau (CFPB).

 There are no hard-and-fast rules to building credit, but the CFPB offers these tips: pay your bills on time, every time; don’t get close to your credit limit; a long credit history helps your score; and only apply for the credit you need.

 This is a popular and straightforward way to potentially lower APR when you already have a car loan.
-Auto refinancing works by a new lender paying off an existing loan and replacing it with a new loan with new terms, like a reduced APR, and a longer or shorter loan duration, for example.
+Auto refinancing works by applying for a new lender to pay off your existing loan and replace it with a new one with agreed upon terms, like a reduced APR and a longer or shorter loan term, for example.